simara-svatopluk/ddd-course/3-model/model.md

 We can tell stories that cover important concepts of reality.
 We can convert the stories to use cases.
-To explain deaplier these use cases we can use diagrams, images.
+To explain deeper these use cases we can use diagrams, images.
 And in the end, we convert all this knowledge into a source code.

 > **Not only Data**